MarisaRichmond94/RichUI/README.md

 </p>
 <hr />

-<b>Richmond UI</b> contains foundational React UI components for shipping new features faster (much like other popular libraries like Material UI or Bootstrap, except styled the way I want them).
+<b>Richmond UI</b> contains foundational React UI components for shipping new features faster (much like other popular libraries like Material UI or Bootstrap, except styled the way I want them for my applications).

 ## Installation